 1 drop Juniper

 Bottle in dark glass with a screw top.
-Allow to cure 3 hours, before lightly messaging clean skin.
+Allow to cure 3 hours, before lightly massaging clean skin.
 Refrigerate left over blend.

 In 1-ounce aloe vera gel add: